pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-20-cyber-virtualbox-install.md

 ## Installing VirtualBox

 If you have VirtualBox installed, then skip this section, or use it as a reference to get yourself updated to the latest version.
-Once you have downloaded the latest version, run it and follow the wizard, then click Next:
+Once you've downloaded VirtualBox, run it and follow the wizard, then click Next:

 ![virtualbox-welcome](/assets/images/2020-07-20-15-47-48.png)